Merri/settlers2/src/pages/2014/09/now-on-facebook/index.md

 ---
-title: "Now on Facebook!"
+title: 'Now on Facebook!'
-publishDate: "2014-09-18"
+description: The Settlers II.net is now on FB.
+pubDate: 2014-09-18
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "site-news"
+    - news
 ---

+import Link from '$/components/Link.astro'

-Nothing big to tell, just that we're [finally on Facebook](https://www.facebook.com/settlers2.net)!
+Nothing big to tell, just that we're <Link href="https://www.facebook.com/settlers2.net">finally on Facebook</Link>!
 Go ahead and like, if you like! :)